-Cooking takes experience to become better, and it is the same with deep-frying.
-Here are some more tricks I learned along the way that you can make use of to improve your techniques.
+Cooking takes experience to become better, and it’ll take time before you can expertly gauge fish’s doneness.
+Here are some more tricks I learned along the way that you can make use of to improve your techniques of deep-frying fish.

 - Every time you finish frying one batch, the temperature drops.
 You need to adjust the flame to increase the heat before the next batch can be put in.

 - If the temperature gets too low, the fish will begin to absorb the oil.
 It will be greasy and soggy, and there’s nothing you can do to save it.